This page last updated: 4 September 2006

 "the wiliwili trees, erythrina"

-Principal harbor for Kauai and site of the earliest post office on the island.
-The post office was moved to nearby Lihue about 1866 because Lihue was the administrative center for the island.
-In 1877, Nawiliwili had a few houses, storehouses and Chinese stores.
-A general merchandising store was still located at the landing in 1888.
+Nawiliwili is the principal harbor for Kauai and was the site of the earliest post office on the island.
+Apart from the landing itself, Nawiliwili had a few houses, storehouses and a general merchandising store.

 No postmarks known.